bdurand/active_record_query_counter/README.md

 This notification is triggered when a transaction takes longer than the `transaction_time` threshold.
 The payload contains the following keys:

-- `:trace` - The stack trace of where the transaction was committed.
+- `:trace` - The stack trace of where the transaction was completed.

 #### active_record_query_counter.transaction_count notification